-File naming is an element of SEO that most people pay little attention to.
+File naming conventions are an element of SEO that most people pay little attention to.
 Similarly, may don’t understand the concepts behind search-engine-friendly URLs (SEF URLs).
 Yet, its a crucial issue for two key reasons;

 Search Engine Page Results